gavinhoward/bc/MEMORY_BUGS.md

   The first version without this bug is `6.1.0`.

+* In versions `5.0.0` until `6.0.4` (inclusive) of `bc`, there is another out-of-bounds access if an array is passed to the `asciify()` built-in function as the only argument.
+This happened because arrays are allowed as function arguments, which allowed them to be used as arguments to `asciify()`, but they should not have been allowed.
+However, since they were, the `asciify()` code tried to access an argument that was not there.

+  The first version without this bug is `6.1.0`.

 * In version `6.0.0` of `bcl`, there is several use of initialized data that have the same root cause: I forgot to call `memset()` on the per-thread global data.
 This is because the data used to be *actually* global, which meant that